JunichiT/JTFadingInfoView/README.md

 ## Installation
 JTFadingInfoView is available on CocoaPods.

-You can use this library by adding the following command onto your Podfile
+You can use this library by adding the following command onto your Podfile:

 ```ruby
 pod "JTFadingInfoView"